reivilibre/TaskBoard/README.md

 ```

-You might need to replace `php7.2-fpm.sock` with your PHP version.
+You might need to replace `php-fpm.sock` with a different path for your PHP version.

 #### IIS